Zalake/VideoClipper/README.md

 # VideoClipper
-Clips/Cuts the video into multiple videos using silence time as delimiter.
-Only for unix/ubuntu
+Clips/Cuts the video into multiple videos using silence time as delimiter.\n Only for unix/ubuntu
-Pre installing :
+Pre installing:
 1.ffmpeg - "sudo apt install ffmpeg"
 2.Python 3.5+
 Steps: